ambv/html5lib-microbench/README.rst

 - a diff between CPython branches: http://hg.python.org/cpython/rev/122d42d5268e:7a45415956b9

-and parsed them using the upcoming html5lib 1.0, a pure-python HTML parser which parses markup like your Web browser.
-The relevant part is
-this: for each of the three files I do:
+and 200 typical-size Wikipedia pages.
+Then I parsed them using the upcoming html5lib 1.0, a pure-python HTML parser which parses markup like your Web browser.
+The relevant part is this: for each of the three files I do:

 .. code-block:: python